Quick Stats

 -

-Consider Multiple Programs: Beyond Community Issues, explore whether your organization qualifies for Trans POC Initiative (up to $300,000 total over three years), Safety and Security Fund (rapid response), or Donor Engagement Program.
+Consider Multiple Programmes: Beyond Community Issues, explore whether your organisation qualifies for Trans POC Initiative (up to $300,000 total over three years), Safety and Security Fund (rapid response), or Donor Engagement Program.

 -

-General Operating Support Available: If you're an LGBTQ-primary organization, request general operating support rather than limiting yourself to project-specific funding.
-Horizons values organizational sustainability.
+General Operating Support Available: If you're an LGBTQ-primary organisation, request general operating support rather than limiting yourself to project-specific funding.
+Horizons values organisational sustainability.

 References